• Home

 iOS Siri & WeChat –are they vulnerable to Voice Recognition Attacks?

-Last Updated March 29, 2018 By Subhash D Leave a Comment
+Last Updated September 22, 2022 By Subhash D Leave a Comment

 Just a couple of weeks back the world was grappling with the Wannacry ransomware.
 Here comes a recent revelation by scientists that the chat applications that we love to use for voice chatting are prone to hacking.
 It was recently done at BBC.
-In this chaos, Apple users are worried about the news that Siri a popular voice based personal digital assistant available on iOS is also prone to Voice Recognition attacks.
-Yes, it is and so are other voice based apps.
+In this chaos, Apple users are worried about the news that Siri a popular voice-based personal digital assistant available on iOS is also prone to Voice Recognition attacks.
+Yes, it is and so are other voice-based apps.

 Methods of Voice Recognition Attacks in apps like Siri and WeChat

 Most of the gadgets and devices that we use today do not come with a keypad or have a virtual keypad appearing only with the app.
 The users prefer to give commands through voice rather than bringing on the virtual keypad and entering the login information.
-To understand the threat, you must know how the voice based attacks are executed
+To understand the threat, you must know how the voice-based attacks are executed

-• The attackers look for those who share recorded voice message through such social apps.
+• The attackers look for those who share recorded voice messages through such social apps.
 Using the voice sample captured, an attacker uses any of the available tools to synthesize any kind of command they want to.
 These voice synthesizers can be easily downloaded from the Internet.

-How to prevent Voice Recognition attacks?
+How to Prevent Voice Recognition Attacks?

 Though the research teams are coming up with new algorithms that can detect and prevent such threats, it is you who will be affected at the end of the day.
 So, to ensure your phone’s and credentials’ security you must do the following

-• Keep an updated anti-virus and anti-malware software on all gadgets that are voice based.
+• Keep an updated anti-virus and anti-malware software on all gadgets that are voice-based.

-• Do not communicate through voice messages with the people you don’t know.
+• Do not communicate through voice messages with people you don’t know.
 DO NOT share your voice message in groups where you are not directly acquainted with every member of the group.

 Wrapping it up…

 Everyone using a Smartphone depend a great deal on this handy device with huge storage space.
-We keep our photographs, bank details, personal and professional data and perform financial transactions.
-Such threats from voice based apps can be very alarming.
+We keep our photographs, bank details, and personal and professional data and perform financial transactions.
+Such threats from voice-based apps can be very alarming.
 With easily grabbable voice samples of only a few bytes, your Smartphone can be compromised to devastate you in any way possible.
-In the days of unscrupulous means of getting rich, selling personal credentials has become a business of the hackers.
+In the days of unscrupulous means of getting rich, selling personal credentials has become a business of hackers.
 So, it is better to be aware than repent later.
 Share your views with us in the comments box.

 Filed Under: Tech Trends